Synthetic Difference in Differences

 Given this setting, we are interested in guarantees on how accurately SDID can recover $\tau$.

-A simple, intuitively appealing approach to estimating $\tau$ in \eqref{eq:model} would to directly fitting both $\bl$ and $\tau$ via methods for low-rank matrix estimation, and several variants of this approach have been proposed in the literature \citep*[e.g.,][]{athey2017matrix,bai2009panel,xu2017generalized, agarwal2019robustness}; however, scientifically, we only care about $\tau$ and not about $\bl$, and so one might suspect that approaches that proceed via consistent estimation of $\bl$ may require assumptions that are stronger than what is necessary for consistent estimation of $\tau$.
+A simple, intuitively appealing approach to estimating $\tau$ in \eqref{eq:model} is to directly fit both $\bl$ and $\tau$ via methods for low-rank matrix estimation, and several variants of this approach have been proposed in the literature \citep*[e.g.,][]{athey2017matrix,bai2009panel,xu2017generalized, agarwal2019robustness}.
+However, our main interest is in $\tau$ and not in $\bl$, and so one might suspect that approaches that provide consistent estimation of $\bl$ may rely on assumptions that are stronger than what is necessary for consistent estimation of $\tau$.